Tired of being on the go-go-go when you travel? Feel like you’ve got a part in the 1969 movie If It’s Tuesday, It Must Be Belgium?

-Maybe, like me, you enjoy the novelty of difference - Arabic or Cyrillic script, for example, or a country where English isn't the second, or even the third language.
-A place like Ethiopia is - at least to me - quite foreign.
-The only significant expat community is in the capital, Addis Ababa, but elsewhere, you're on your own.
+Maybe, like me, you enjoy the novelty of difference – Arabic or Cyrillic script, for example, or a country where English isn’t the second or even the third language.
+A place like Ethiopia is, at least to me, quite foreign.
+The only significant ex-pat community is in the capital, Addis Ababa, but elsewhere, you’re on your own.
 It’s not difficult to live like a local under circumstances like these.

 Are you able to meet your basic needs?
 Do you speak the language or are you willing to learn?
 Do people speak English?